 If you are accepted into the IMBRSea programme you will be required to send hard copies of your higher education diploma and academic transcript of records to the coordination office, in order to finalise your application and to start the enrolment procedure.
 Please respect the given deadlines.

-One of the three routes listed below has to be taken, depending on the country where the diploma was issued (check the list of countries per legalization method):
+The legalization method depends on the country where the diploma was issued (check the list of countries per legalization method).